notionparallax/blog/_posts/2016-01-12-connecting-rescue-time-to-habitica-how-to-reward-yourself-for-doing-useful-things-without-using-up-all-your-brain-power.md

 <p>And that is that.</p>
 <p>If you have any clever ideas for other things to join up then let me know.
 I'm a total sucker for this stuff.</p>

-[^1 i.e. it gets me to do things that the good version of myself thinks are useful.
-The things that--given some time to think about it and plan--I would want to be doing.]
+[^1]: i.e. it gets me to do things that the good version of myself thinks are useful.
+The things that--given some time to think about it and plan--I would want to be doing.

-[^2 Rescue Time for Linux is a process that you need to start manually.
+[^2]: Rescue Time for Linux is a process that you need to start manually.
 I'm sure that's the Linux way, but it's super annoying.
-"Just make a startup script" sure, one day.]
+"Just make a startup script" sure, one day.

-[^3 Now that I've got it working, I'd actually make it in IFTTT, Zapier is pretty crippled unless you pay real money for it.]
+[^3]: Now that I've got it working, I'd actually make it in IFTTT, Zapier is pretty crippled unless you pay real money for it.

-[^4 You can put other activities into that category if you want them measured on the same timer if you like.]
+[^4]: You can put other activities into that category if you want them measured on the same timer if you like.